Cloneeskimo/ambulare/README.md

 ```
 defaults write -g NSRequiresAquaSystemAppearance -bool No
 ```
-I have no idea how but this will magically fix it.
+I have no idea why but this will magically fix it.
 I promise.